-Another 151 words (11 lines of text) are included under the topic Early Makeham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Makeham Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Makeham family moved to Ireland, but this topic is not covered in this excerpt.

 Makeham Settlers in Australia in the 19th Century

 - Henry Makeham, aged 21, a shopman, who arrived in South Australia in 1851 aboard the ship "Prince Regent"